EDIT: Updated March 2015 to include more information on the GPU memory system to help developers optimizing compute shaders.

 The observant reader will have noted that I've talked a lot about vertices and fragments - the staple of graphics work - but have mentioned very little about how OpenCL and RenderScript compute threads come into being inside the core.
 Both of these types of work behave almost identically to vertex threads - you can view running a vertex shader over an array of vertices as a 1-dimensional compute problem.
 So the vertex thread creator also spawns compute threads, although more accurately I would say the compute thread creator also spawns vertices .

-A document explaining the Midgard family performance counters, which map onto the block architecture described in this blog, can be found here:
+A document explaining the Midgard family performance counters, which map onto the block architecture described in this blog, can be found on my blog on the Midgard family.

 Comments and questions welcomed as always,